 The long and the short of it is that there is no one way ‘the best’ (irrespective of what I might think!), it is more-so a case of finding the one which is most suitable to you and what you are looking to do.
 It also depends on the complexity of what you are trying to figure out, if it is a simple ‘I need €200,000 life cover’ then some routes will suit you better than if your query is ‘I need to figure out how best to maximise tax relief on my GP practice income and time my pension draw-down for maximum effect’.
 In addition different types of advice will cost you differently, some you might need to pay for up-front, others the advice will be ‘free’ (in the hope you buy a product) while others you might not think you pay for but you inevitably will indirectly via commissions etc, so it’s a bit of a minefield!

 Bank Advisor: Some Brokers and Financial Planners like to give the Bank advisors a hard time, often claiming that they are inexperienced and can only offer products from one insurance provider, and that the products they sell cost more than theirs.
-While the latter 2 points may be true most banks offer certain products that many brokers can't, and they have streamlined service models which can be very effective if you need a certain thing and want it done efficiently.
+While the latter 2 points may be true most banks offer certain products that many brokers can’t, and they have streamlined service models which can be very effective if you need a certain thing and want it done efficiently.
 If you know what you want you can meet an advisor and have your product, be that life cover, illness cover, investment or pension bought within 60-90 minutes, done and dusted.
 Not everyone wants to meet an advisor several times and get to know each other deeply before buying a product, some want a certain thing quickly, and this route serves them very effectively.
 All the advisors will have qualifications in order to deliver the advice and some have very very high level qualifications.
 They are not offering Independent Financial Advice but that doesn’t mean they many are not good advisors!

 Advisors in this model are employed by the bank or insurance company they represent, and are usually paid a decent basic salary and package with potential to earn a bonus if they perform at a certain level on different aspects of their role (including sales).
-One bank in particular has made the move to not pay bonuses, instead paying really decent salary only, but you can rest assured that the amount of product they sell is still one of the core things on which they are measured!
+One bank in particular has made the move to not pay bonuses, instead paying a really decent salary only.
+You can rest assured that the amount of product they sell is still one of the core things on which they are measured!
 Every bank branch in the country will offer you the opportunity to meet an advisor in their offices, it is a key income stream for banks over the last few years.

 Interestingly when Retail Distribution Review (RDR) came into force in UK a couple of years ago, which banned commissions on investment and pension products across the market all banks completely shut down the bank advice (Bancassurance) offering.